Home For Babies For Children For Mums About Us Book Now

 Postnatal recovery — for mums

-Pregnancy and birth change your body structurally.
-The way you carried your baby, the way you gave birth, the way you've been moving since — all of it leaves a pattern.
-Sometimes that pattern resolves on its own.
-Sometimes it doesn't, and it shows up as something you've filed under "this is just what having a baby does to you."
+Pregnancy and birth can change your body structurally.
+The way you carried your baby, the way you gave birth, the way you've been moving since — all of it can leave patterns in the body.
+Sometimes those patterns resolve on their own.
+Sometimes they don't, and they show up as something you've filed under "this is just what having a baby does to you."

 It might be a core that never quite came back.
 A back that's been off since the birth.
 A scar that feels numb, tight, or pulling in a way you weren't expecting.
 An overhang you don't know what to do with.
 A pelvic floor that doesn't feel like yours anymore.